 This module is focused around the production of an engaged and lengthy piece of independent research and academic writing.
 It provides students the opportunity to specialise in one area of the curriculum in their Honours year.
 Students may choose to develop a structured dissertation describing an independent primary research project (Route A), or a semi-structured extended literature review based on an independent secondary research project (Route B).
 This module aims to:

-- To enable students to conduct a piece of independent research.
+● To enable students to conduct a piece of independent primary or secondary research.

-- To encourage students to draw on their previous studies and to develop individual interests.
+● To encourage students to draw on their previous studies in synthesising their personal perspective on a topic related to Media and Communications, and to develop their individual academic interests.

-The dissertation is based primarily on your own course of independent study.
+The independent research period will be based primarily on the student’s own course of independent study.
 The syllabus will therefore be a product of negotiation between the student and supervisor and will depend on the topic of research.
-All students will be asked to consider academic and methodological issues in their work and supervisors will supply an indicative and provisional reading list at the outset of dissertation research.
+All students will be asked to consider academic, methodological and ethical issues in their work and supervisors will supply an indicative and provisional reading list at the outset of dissertation research.
 Students are expected to expand on this list and conduct further research in the area to produce both the literature review and the main body of the thesis.